-Washington DC is the 3rd most expensive city in North America according to Expatistan.com‘s cost of living calculator.
+Washington DC is the 4th most expensive city in North America according to Expatistan.com, known for its collaborative international cost of living index.

 Comparing it to similarly populated cities, DC’s high cost becomes even more apparent.

-As you can see, the only similarly sized city that comes even close to improving on DC’s cost of living is Boston, which is only 2% cheaper.
+One of the only similarly-sized cities that comes even close to improving on DC’s cost of living would be Boston, which is only 2% cheaper.
 But Boston’s infested with Afflecks and Wahlburgers, so that small of a difference may not be worth it…

-While the margins aren’t staggering, almost everything (particularly housing) is more expensive in DC.
+While the margins aren’t staggering, almost everything, (particularly housing prices), is more expensive in the DC area.

-So yeah, DC’s pretty pricey but it’s good to remember that high averages don’t mean affordable options aren’t available.
+So yeah, it can be pretty pricey, but it’s good to remember that high averages don’t mean affordable options aren’t available for DC residents

-Keep in mind, the Northeastern US is already a pretty expensive place to live.
-The high base costs of the Northeast combined with being in one of the nation’s largest metropolitan areas create the perfect storm of living expenses.
+The Northeastern part of the US is a notoriously expensive place to live.
+The high base costs of the Northeast combined with being home to some of the nation’s largest metro areas create an abundance of high prices in every sector.

-You get pretty similar results when you compare DC to nearby major cities.
+You get pretty similar results when you compare the nation’s capital to nearby major cities.
 The only city more expensive than DC in the area is New York City.

 Pretty much any of the nearby major cities besides New York City are going to be cheaper options.

 Okay, we get it, DC is expensive.
 But how much are we talking?